benoitrolland/ZoneFactor/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.8.

+## Compatibility
+Beter use Chrome.
+For sharp country edges, use Microsoft Edge.
+But you will not see the whole world map.
+Don't use Firefox for now, Events are not fired correctly yet.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4201/`.
 The app will automatically reload if you change any of the source files.